If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 The 4 best winter face moisturizers

-- Contains beneficial plant oils but not heavy on the skin
+- Contains beneficial plant oils but is not heavy on the skin

 - Can be used during the day, as well as nighttime